Barnum Public Schools, ISD No. 91

 Payments can be made daily, weekly, monthly, quarterly or yearly.
 Payments can be made online (Parent Resources > Online Payments) or to the Elementary or High School Offices in person or via the mail.

 Identify the student’s name(s) on the payment and if payment is being made for more than one student, break out the distribution of the payment.
 One check can be written for multiple students in a family.

 Lactose reduced milk is available for any student upon written request by the parent or guardian.
 Requests should be directed to the School Nurse.

 Free / Reduced Meals:

 Applications are accepted throughout the school year.
 It is never too late to apply for free or reduced meals.
-Families may qualify if the total household income is within eligibility guidelines, or if a child receives MFIP or food stamps.
+Families qualify if the total household income is within eligibility guidelines, or if a child's household participates in the Supplemental Nutrition Assistance Program (SNAP), Minnesota Family Investment Program (MFIP) or the Food Distribution Program on Indian Reservations (FDPIR).
 The form is quick and easy to complete.

 Applications are available on our website or by contacting the District Office at 218-389-6978 x1001.

 For questions regarding the Food Service Program contact: